astrivant/polyad/docs/operations/argocd.md

 Graph messages include observed graph and leaf counts, pending leaves, ready leaves, completed leaves and failures.
 A ready parent cannot hide a failing subgraph.
 Both lifecycle and metrics must match the current generation before a graph can report success.
-Suspension is reported after cleanup, rather than as soon as `spec.suspend` is requested.
+After `spec.suspend` is requested, suspension is reported when cleanup completes.

 Health reflects the latest operator observation; it does not actively probe services or replace the application's readiness checks.
 A Deployment that exceeds